Choosing the right web hosting can be daunting, especially if you’re new to web development.

 1) Shared Hosting

 Shared hosting is the most popular option for new website owners.
-Your website shares one physical server with many others, and all of you split resources like storage, RAM, and bandwidth.
+Your website shares a single physical server with many others, and you all split resources like storage, RAM, and bandwidth.

 Benefits:

-• Easy setup — hosting providers handle most technical work, so you can focus on your site.
+- Easy setup — hosting providers handle most technical work so that you can focus on your site.

 Drawbacks:

-• Shared web hosting can be less reliable under high traffic because the server is split between so many users.
+- Shared web hosting can be less reliable during high traffic because the server is shared among so many users.

-This hosting type fits blogs, small business sites, and portfolios.
+This hosting type is suitable for blogs, small business sites, and portfolios.
 If you need hosting for small websites on a tight budget, shared hosting is a good starting point.

 2) Virtual Private Server (VPS) Hosting

 VPS hosting gives you your own “virtual” slice of a server.
-You get dedicated parts of resources — CPU, memory, and storage — while still sharing the actual hardware with other users.
+You get dedicated resources — CPU, memory, and storage — while still sharing the underlying hardware with other users.

 Key advantages: